Buy Kintsugi and see how it is made

 What Can We Learn From a Broken Pot?
 What is Kintsugi Pottery?

 Kintsugi, as the practice is known, gives new life, healing or rebirth to damaged or aging ceramic objects by celebrating their flaws and history.
-One can consider how we might live a kintsugi life, finding value in the missing pieces, cracks and chips – bringing to light the scars that have come from life experiences, finding new purpose and meaning through aging and loss, seeing love and the beauty of 'imperfection' and loving ourselves, family, friends and country even with flaws.
+One can consider how we might live a Kintsugi life, finding value in the missing pieces, cracks and chips – bringing to light the scars that have come from life experiences, finding new purpose and meaning through aging and loss, seeing love and the beauty of 'imperfection' and loving ourselves, family, friends and country even with flaws.

 kintsugi heart - love and rebirth philosophy